nonoll/NT-FE-STUDY/03-jest/README.md

 // describe inner 2
 // describe outer-c
 // test for describe inner 1
-// test for describe outer
+// test for outer 1
 // test for describe inner 2
 ```